Champaran Satyagraha Introduction

 - After gaining over 21 years of experience in agitational methods in South Africa, Gandhiji returned to India on January 9, 1915.

-- In 1916, during the Lucknow Session of the Congress, Gandhiji met Rajkumar Shukla, a representative of farmers from Champaran, who requested him to come to Champaran and see for himself, the miseries of the indigo ryots there.
+- In 1916, during the Lucknow Session of the Congress, Gandhiji met Rajkumar Shukla, a representative of farmers from Champaran, who requested him to come to Champaran and see for himself.

 - Gandhiji was convinced to visit Champaran.

-- In order to create an awakening among the peasants against exploitative planters, he launched the Champaran Peasant Movement in 1917–18.
+- To create an awakening among the peasants against exploitative planters, he launched the Champaran Peasant Movement in 1917–18.
 It was Gandhiji’s first Satyagraha in India.

 Civil Disobedience